 Useful lives

-40 - 50 years
+Buildings 40 - 50 years

-1 - 20 years
+Leasehold property and fitouts 1 - 20 years

-3 - 15 years
+Machinery and equipment 3 - 15 years

-4 - 10 years
+Furniture, office equipment and motor vehicles 4 - 10 years

-2 - 5 years
+Medical equipment and operating assets 2 - 5 years

 The residual values, estimated useful lives and depreciation method of property, plant and equipment are reviewed, and adjusted as appropriate, at each reporting date.
 The effects of any revision are recognised in profit or loss when the changes arise.